learningwala/w/m/content/work.md

 ### Workshops / Sessions / Other work

-Mihir & Nidhi works with children, young adults & educators around **life skills, ecological consciousness and interdisciplinary learning** through workshops, residential camps, regular programs and more.
+Mihir & Nidhi works with children, young adults & educators around life skills, ecological consciousness and interdisciplinary learning through workshops, residential camps, regular programs and more.

 This page is list / documentation of work they are doing at different places.

+**Please visit**
-**Please visit this page to know more about [offerings](/offerings) / programs with different age groups.**
+- [offerings](/offerings) -  to know more about programs with different age groups.
+- [Now](/now) - to know about current projects & engagement

 ---------

 ### Vadodra - Jan 2025 - Present

 - [Biology of Money](https://www.instagram.com/p/DFSsmjuscyh/?img_index=1) facilitated by Mihir | 26th Jan 2025 | Sakha Fellowship S1 | [Session summary blog post](https://learningwala.in/blog/biology-of-money/)